 Keep in touch and plan appropriate activities

 It’s important to keep in touch with your friend and regularly check in on how they’re doing.
 This reinforces to them the fact that you care and are there to support them.
 Give them a call or text asking how they are, to remind them they’re not alone.

 You could also take the time to plan activities for you both, as a way of touching base and helping them to spend time away from negative influences they may have in their life.
 If you do plan activities, make sure these are appropriate according to the type of addiction your friend is struggling with.
 For example, if your friend has a substance addiction, avoid going to places where they can access these.

 Help your friend get the support they need

 While the above points can go some of the way towards helping a friend with an addiction, the reality is that substance or behavioural addictions often need professional support within a specialist addiction rehab centre.

 Therefore, it’s important that you’re there to support your friend to get the help they need.
-You could offer to make a GP appointment for them to discuss their addiction and go along with them as moral support.
-Their GP may then be able to refer them to a specialist centre such as Manor Clinic for expert addiction help.
-You can also call Manor Clinic directly to discover more about the addiction treatment that we offer and to discuss your friend’s needs in more detail.
+Offer to go with them to an appointment with their GP where they'll be able to discuss their concerns and worries.
+Alternatively, you can contact Manor Clinic directly to discover more about the addiction treatment that we offer and to discuss your friend’s needs in more detail.